The next course is scheduled for May 2-3, 2019.

 Dates for the course are:

-Intended for infection preventionists in hospitals, this week-long course will give participants the opportunity to broaden their knowledge of sterilization, disinfection, antibiotic utilization, infections in high-risk groups, and epidemics, while broadening their understanding of the interface between specific hospital, ambulatory care, and community health settings and infection control.
-The course includes information on sterilization, disinfection, antibiotic utilization, infections in high-risk groups, and epidemic situations.
+Intended for infection preventionists in hospitals, this 4 day course will give participants the opportunity to broaden their knowledge of sterilization, disinfection, antibiotic utilization, infections in high-risk groups, and epidemics, while broadening their understanding of the interface between specific hospital, ambulatory care, and community health settings and infection control.
 Infection Control Part I is not a prerequisite for this course.
 Cost is $595 for NC residents, $650 for out-of-state residents.

 NOTE: Successful completion of BOTH “Infection Control Part I: Clinical Surveillance of Healthcare-Associated Infections” and “Infection Control Part II: The Infection Preventionist as an Environmentalist” offered by SPICE will meet the requirements of the NC Infection Control law 10A NCAC 41A.0206 for attending an approved course.